The Retail Automation Market is segmented by Type (Hardware, Software), End-User (Grocery, General Merchandise, Hospitality), and Geography.

-The retail automation market was valued at USD 12.45 billion in 2019 and is expected to reach USD 24.6 billion by 2025 at a CAGR of 11.2% over the forecast period from 2020 to 2025.
+The retail automation market is expected to grow at a CAGR of 15.41% over the forecast period (2021-2026).
 Recently, the retailers have been facing challenges, as the technological revolution has gained attention and adoption at a significant pace.
 Such technologies and innovations have been reshaping the behavior of consumers and their way of collaborating and communicating pre - and post-sales.
 Features, such as convenience and transparency, provided by automation, have been pushing the retailers to adapt and upgrade their PoS systems.
 Furthermore, the demand for PoS systems has been significantly rising among small retail stores, owing to its cost-effective nature.

 Automation can be much more important to the retailers who cannot keep a full time IT staff for keeping their devices up and running.
 PoS failures are also an inevitable phenomena.
 For instance, Target experienced a POS failure during peak hours on Father’s Day, which led to delays, and eventually, the halt of its store operations.
 Macy’s, on the other hand, suffered from a credit card payment glitch on Black Friday.
 These issues have cost the retailers big time.
 On the other hand, as e-commerce has been experiencing steady growth while relocating customers away from retail stores, the physical retailers have resorted to new in-store experience by leveraging automation.